 - Provide a prescriptive one-size-fits-all formula for factoring climate change into business valuations.
-Climate change risks and opportunities and their relative significance may vary substantially across asset classes and must be assessed on an individual basis - Suggest which climate change / warming scenario(s) to adopt as a base case, or indicate the associated impacts of the adopted warming scenario on climate change risks and opportunities
+Climate change risks and opportunities and their relative significance may vary substantially across asset classes and must be assessed on an individual basis.
+Further, the mitigating actions taken by the management of an entity will also impact its level of exposure to risks and / or opportunities on which it can capitalize.
+These entity-specific considerations should therefore be reflected in the valuation - Suggest which climate change / warming scenario(s) to adopt as a base case, or indicate the associated impacts of the adopted warming scenario on climate change risks and opportunities